 Grouping in WinUI ComboBox (SfComboBox)

-22 Dec 20217 minutes to read
+14 Jul 20268 minutes to read

 Enable grouping

 To display grouped data in ComboBox control, set the ItemsSource property to a CollectionViewSource with the IsSourceGrouped property set to true.
-The CollectionViewSource acts as a proxy over the collection class to enable grouping support.
+The CollectionViewSource acts as a proxy over the source collection to enable grouping support.

 Also, the appearance of groups in a drop-down list can be defined by using the GroupStyle property.
 The default value of GroupStyle is null.
+The GroupStyle exposes properties such as HeaderTemplate, ContainerStyle, and Panel to customize the group header appearance, item container style, and items panel respectively.

 In the following example, define a CollectionViewSource that wraps a collection of vegetable objects and specifies a property to group on (the vegetable category).
 Then, bind the View property of CollectionViewSource to the ItemsSource property of ComboBox control.